SideralRegent/micecraft/source/init/Head.md

 ---

 ### **Module:trigger** ( `eventName`: string )
 Triggers the callbacks of an event emmited.
-This function should not be called other than inside a true event definition.
-For the sake of performance, it assumes that the event provided already exists, and thus doesn't check for a nil listener.
+This function should not be called manually.
+Also, since it only gets called inside a Module:on, it is guaranteed that the eventlistener will exist, thus no need to check for its validity.

 **Parameters:**
 - **eventName** (`String`) : The event to trigger.